Roibos22/Inception/README.md

 **nginx:**

-Open your browser and go to `https://lgrimmei.42.fr`
+Open your browser and go to `https://localhost` (`https://lgrimmei.42.fr only available if hosts file was adjusted accordingly`)

 **WordPress:**

-Open your browser and go to `https://lgrimmei.42.fr/wp-login.php` .
+Open your browser and go to `https://localhost/wp-login.php` .
 Login with the data from the .env file and the secrets folder.

 **MariaDB**